 On the Picturing America website, click on the image of The Midnight Ride of Paul Revere to get basic biographical and contextual information about Wood and his painting.
-Go to the Educators page open the Picturing America Teachers Resource Book for activities and questions to help students begin their study of Wood's painting of Revere's ride.
+Go to the Educators Resource Books page and open the individual chapter page for 3-A, The Midnight Ride of Paul Revere.
+1933, where you will also find activities and questions to help students begin their study of Wood's painting of Revere's ride.
 For more information see links at the end of the lesson.

 Paul Revere was the American Revolutionary Boston craftsman and patriot made famous in William Wadsworth Longfellow's poem, Paul Revere's Ride.
 Today he is best known as one of the horseback messengers who rode from Boston to Lexington to warn colonists of the approaching British army.
 The setting (on the Picturing America website) As Revere and others galloped along the twisting, hilly road from Boston to Lexington, they passed farms, small villages, rivers, and lakes.
 Follow their route through the New England countryside on an interactive map.

 The true story of Paul Revere's ride is on the Paul Revere's House website.

 Paul Revere’s Ride is by far the most popular “version” of Revere’s ride, yet when it is taught in classrooms, students are often not asked to place the poem within the historical context in which it was written.